Nitrokey/nitrokey-documentation/source/components/nethsm/clustering.rst

    lost quorum will stop responding to *all* requests.
 It *must* be factory-reset.

 Common causes for a node to be in the _Failed_ state include:
-- a durably lost quorum (see :ref:`lost-quorum`)
+- A durably lost quorum (see :ref:`lost-quorum`).
-- a temporarily lost quorum (e.g. when adding a second node to the cluster, and the second node has not joined yet)
+- A temporarily lost quorum (e.g. when adding a second node to the cluster, and the second node has not joined yet).
-- ``etcd`` is currently restarting (e.g. because the certificates have changed, or the network has been re-configured)
+- ``etcd`` is currently restarting (e.g. because the certificates have changed, or the network has been re-configured).
-- the cluster is under a very high load (e.g. during the restoration of a very large backup)
+- The cluster is under a very high load (e.g. during the restoration of a very large backup).

-No matter the cause, the NetHSM will only transition to the _Failed_ state after a number of unsuccessful attempts to interact with ``etcd``, which can take a few dozens of seconds.
+No matter the cause, the NetHSM will only transition to the _Failed_ state after no less than a full minute of unsuccessful attempts to interact with its database.
 This is to avoid spurious transitions caused by very short instabilities.

 To help you understand which case your node is in, the ``GET /health/diagnose`` endpoint remains available and returns information about the current status of ``etcd`` and its database, including logs (refer to the API documentation).

 .. note::
-   If and when ``etcd`` becomes available again (e.g. the quorum is restored because the network issue has been solved), the NetHSM will automatically transition out of the _Failed_ state to the state it was in before (or resume the normal boot sequence if it was booting), without any manual action needed.
-It may take a dozen of seconds after the issue has been resolved to detect the resolution and change state.
+   If and when the database becomes available again (e.g. the quorum is restored because the network issue has been solved), the NetHSM will automatically transition out of the _Failed_ state to the state it was in before (or resume the normal boot sequence if it was booting), without any manual action needed.
+It will take up to a minute after the issue has been resolved for the cluster to stabilize, the HSM to detect the resolution and to change state.

 If you conclude that the failure is durable (e.g. lost quorum with no hope of resolving the underlying condition), you can either: